MindscapeHQ/raygun4js/README.md

 `debugMode` - Raygun4JS will log to the console when sending errors.

+`wrapAsynchronousCallbacks` - if set to `false`, async callback functions triggered by setTimeout/setInterval will not be wrapped when attach() is called. _Defaults to true_

 `ignore3rdPartyErrors` - ignores any errors that have no stack trace information.
 This will discard any errors that occur completely within 3rd party scripts - if code loaded from the current domain called the 3rd party function, it will have at least one stack line and will still be sent.